triton-inference-server/model_analyzer/docs/config.md

 # Dict of name=value pairs containing metadata for the tritonserve docker container
 # launched in docker launch mode
 [ triton_docker_labels: <dict> ]

+# List of constraints placed on the config search results.
+[ constraints: <constraint> ]

+# List of objectives that user wants to sort the results by it.
+[ objectives: <objective|list> ]
 ```

 ## Config Options for `analyze`